2.5 Cross-border mobility programmes

 EU programmes

-For young Germans planning to complete a volunteering placement abroad, the following EU programmes are particularly relevant:
+For young Germans planning to complete a volunteering placement abroad, the EU programmes, namely Erasmus+ Youth and European Solidarity Corps (ESC), are particularly relevant.

-The German National Agency implementing Erasmus+ Youth in Action is JUGEND für Europa.
-Implementation is monitored by the RAY network - Research-based Analysis and Monitoring of the European Youth Programmes.
-RAY consists of 36 national agencies and research agency partners.
-Funding is available for exchanges between young people aged 13 to 30 from various countries.
+The German National Agency implementing Erasmus+ Youth is JUGEND für Europa.
+Funding is available for exchanges between young people aged 13 to 30 from programme countries.
 These short-duration exchanges enable young people to develop intercultural skills and experience what it means to be European.
-According to JUGEND für Europa’s statistics, a total of 15,891 participants attended 536 youth exchanges in 2018.
+According to the German annual report on Erasmus+ 2022, a total of 78,411 participants took part in 308 projects, among them youth exchanges, expert exchanges and youth participation projects.

 European Solidarity Corps (ESC)

 The European Solidarity Corps was introduced with the aim of strengthening solidarity across Europe.
 It is implemented by JUGEND für Europa, the German National Agency for the ESC.
-Under the ESC, young people receive funding so they can take part in volunteering activities, group volunteering projects, solidarity projects, internships and jobs.
-In 2018, 259 volunteers took part in 53 approved volunteering activities and one solidarity project.
+Under the ESC, young people receive funding so they can take part in volunteering activities, solidarity projects, internships and jobs.

 weltwärts